freeCodeCamp/freeCodeCamp/guide/english/vim/useful-commands/index.md

 3. Type `%s,word_to_be_replaced,new_word,g`;
 4. Press `ENTER`.

-Important: if you want to replace the first occurence of the word, remove the `g` at the end.
+Important: if you want to replace the first occurrence of the word, remove the `g` at the end.

 ## I Want to Learn Vim!